the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 terms) given by the [[Yoneda embedding]] $\yo : \thecat{Syn}_\Sigma \to
 \psh(\thecat{Syn}_\Sigma)$.
 We thus have a (Cartesian closed) functor
 $[\yo] : \thecat{Syn}_\Sigma \to \psh(\thecat{Syn}_\Sigma)$, arising
-from initiality, which is thus defined in terms of the Cartesian closed structure of $\psh(\thecat{Syn}_\Sigma)$, i.e. we have the following (definitional) computation rules.
+from initiality, which is defined in terms of the Cartesian closed structure of $\psh(\thecat{Syn}_\Sigma)$, i.e. we have the following (definitional) computation rules.